core77/c5f5boilerplate/README.md

 * ... and more of the Foundation stuff

 									Pull requests are appreciated.

+							Please use 4 spaces instead of tabs for indentation.

 # You want to customize the look of Foundation?